Skip to main

 PrimaryPlus is a group of Federally Qualified Health Centers (FQHC) serving northeastern Kentucky and southeastern Ohio.
 The goal of PrimaryPlus is to provide advanced, affordable healthcare and to connect as many pieces of the healthcare puzzle as possible.
 The resident’s primary practice site is at the pharmacy in the PrimaryPlus Clinic in Morehead, KY.

-The resident will work in a unique environment, given all PrimaryPlus outpatient pharmacies are embedded within each clinic.
-All PrimaryPlus pharmacists work hand in hand with our providers to optimize patient medications and partner with case managers and community health workers (CHWs) to ensure each patient’s needs are being met.
+The resident will work in a unique environment, given that all PrimaryPlus outpatient pharmacies are embedded within each clinic.
+All PrimaryPlus pharmacists work closely with our providers to optimize patient medications and partner with case managers and community health workers (CHWs) to ensure that each patient’s needs are met.

 Residents will have the opportunity to serve patients with advanced patient care services while developing skills in interprofessional collaboration (including medical residents), medication synchronization, and resource utilization/medical billing.